KubaTworek/Restaurant-Management-System/README.md

 Room for improvement:

-- Add frontend based on Web Components
+- Add frontend based on React
-- Add Rest API tests prepared in Rest Assured
+- Add external tests
-- Add entities described in database
-- Add SELECT queries, PL/SQL procedures and triggers
-- Break monolith on microservices
+- Create a more complex logic that enables the management of orders by employees.

 ## Contact